A characterisation of linear repetitivity for cut and project sets with general polytopal windows: Introduction

-An obviously necessary condition for {\LR} is `low complexity', which we denote by property \Cpx, meaning that, for some \(c > 0\), there are at most \(cr^d\) patches of any radius \(r \geq 1\).
+An obviously necessary (see comments below Definition \ref{def: low complexity}) condition for {\LR} is `low complexity', which we denote by property \Cpx, meaning that, for some \(C > 0\), there are at most \(Cr^d\) patches of any radius \(r \geq 1\).
+This is the minimal polynomial growth rate of the complexity function \(p(r)\), that is, for any nonperiodic polytopal cut and project set there is some \(c > 0\) so that \(p(r) \geq c r^d\) (Lemma \ref{lem: minimum complexity}).
 Despite the large amount of defining data, in the weakly homogeneous case the answer to which cut and project sets are {\LR} is strikingly neat: given {\Cpx} there is just one additional necessary and sufficient condition for {\LR}, a Diophantine condition {\D} on the positioning of the lattice relative to the physical space.
-This is the requirement that all lattice points are distant from the physical space, relative to their distance from the origin (in a particular quantitative sense of course, as given in Definition \ref{def: Diophantine scheme}).
-For \(2\)-to-\(1\) cut and project schemes and lattice \(\Z^2\), this is equivalent to the slope of the physical space being badly approximable, so \cite[Theorem A]{KoiWalII} extends part of a result of Morse and Hedlund on {\LR} for Beatty sequences \cite{MH38,MH40}, which corresponds to the canonical \(2\)-to-\(1\) case.
+This is the requirement that all lattice points are distant from the physical space, relative to their distance from the origin (in a particular quantitative sense of course, as given in Definition \ref{def: Diophantine scheme}, and in a sense that we only define here in the presence of property {\Cpx} in the atypical case that the window is decomposable or a `product').
+For \(2\)-to-\(1\) canonical cut and project schemes, this is equivalent to the slope of the physical space being badly approximable relative to the lattice, so \cite[Theorem A]{KoiWalII} extends part of a result of Morse and Hedlund on {\LR} for Beatty sequences \cite{MH38,MH40}.

 To demonstrate the degree of data reduction in the above result, consider Figures \ref{fig: cps}, \ref{fig: messy internal} and \ref{fig: easy internal}.
 Figure \ref{fig: cps} illustrates the full data required for a low dimensional (\(2\)-to-\(1\)) cut and project scheme.
 Given the standard restriction of the lattice projecting injectively to the physical space, all data required to determine {\LR} may be considered within the internal space, via the machinery of acceptance domains (reviewed in Section \ref{sec: basic definitions}).
 This data is illustrated in Figure \ref{fig: messy internal} (in this case for a \(4\)-to-\(2\) scheme).
 Here, we allow for a generalisation of the setting of \cite{KoiWalII}, by allowing the polytopal window to be nonconvex, disconnected or even equipped with a polytopal partition into regions that assign `colours' or `labels' to the points of the cut and project set.
 In the weakly homogeneous case, {\LR} is determined via two simple conditions on the data illustrated in Figure \ref{fig: easy internal}, consisting only of the set \(\sH_0\) of subspaces supporting the boundary of the window (or partition regions), and \(\Gamma_<\), the projection of the lattice to internal space, both of which can be described by a finite set of vectors in the internal space (the normals to the supporting hyperplanes and a choice of \(k\) generating vectors of the projected lattice).